-An Approved Vendor that repeatedly submits batches that are rejected may be subject to having its Approved Vendor status reviewed, and possibly terminated.
+An Approved Vendor that repeatedly submits batches that are rejecteddeficient or noncompliant project applications may be subject to having its Approved Vendor status reviewed, and possibly suspended or terminated.

-6.14.5.
+6.12.4.6.14.5.
 Converting System Size into REC Quantities

-For each system that is approved, a 15-year REC payment amount and obligation level will be calculated for that system and that payment amount will be included in the contract.
-Approved Vendors will have the option of using a standard capacity factor, or proposing an alternative capacity factor based upon an analysis conducted using PV Watts or an equivalent tool.
+For each system that is approved, a 15-year REC payment amount and obligation level will be calculated for that system, and that payment amount will be included in the contract.
+Approved Vendors will have the option of using a standardPVWatts calculated capacity factor (stated relative to a system's nameplate capacity in AC rating) automatically computed by the application platform, or proposing an alternative capacity factor based upon an analysis conducted using PV Watts or an equivalent tool.
 Alternative capacity factors may be proposed as part of each system's application and will be subject to review and approval by the Program Administrator.
+Systems using bifacial panels must submit an alternative capacity factor subject to review and approval by the Program Administrator.
+All capacity factors submitted must be for a system's first year; as stated in Section 6.16.1 below, annual REC delivery commitments will incorporate a 0.5% per year degradation factor.

-The calculation for the standard capacity factor will be based on the following average capacity factors which, as discussed below, are based upon the capacity factor used in the Fall 2017 Utility DG procurement and adjusted for an expected degradation rate over 15 years.385
+The calculation for the standard capacity factor will be based on the following average capacity factors which, as discussed below, are based upon the capacity factor used in the Fall 2017 Utility DG procurement and adjusted for an expected degradation rate over 15 years.595